Comparing Things in Spanish using TAN + Adjective + COMO

 2. Alberto es tan rápido como Pedro.
 (Francisco is as tall as Pedro.)

-In the first sentence, the word TAN was used the same way as SO in English to emphasize a quality or trait.
-However, when used as TAN… COMO (“AS + adjective + as”), it will become a comparison between objects or people.
-Take a look at the following examples of comparisons of equality in Spanish and notice how similar they are to their English translation.
+When the word “TAN” is used by itself without “COMO” it has the same meaning as SO in English to emphasize a quality or trait, for example: “tan guapo” (so handsome).
+However, when used as TAN… COMO (“AS + adjective + as”), it will become a comparison between objects or people, just as shown in the examples in the following picture:

 Fernando es tan alto como Francisco.